This is a guide to help young drivers decide whether or not black box insurance - also known as telematics insurance - is right for them.

-Yes.
-In fact, there’s a good chance you'll spend far longer checking out your driving data than we will.
+There's a good chance you'll spend far longer checking out your driving data than we will.
 Your data is only flagged to us if you're driving dangerously, but you can check out your own driving stats any time.

 You'll receive a login that lets you view your account online, where you can take a look at all the acceleration, braking, cornering and speed info your black box has collected.
 You can track how you've been driving according to our simple red, amber and green flagging system, giving you total transparency.

 It's a great way to get an accurate insight into the way you drive, where you can improve, and where you're doing really well.

 There are two types of black box - one that you will fit yourself (normally called an OBD device) or a wired device that an engineer will need to fit.
 They're both small and discreet.

 Your OBD box will come with instructions on how to fit the box.
 It should only take a couple of minutes as it simply plugs into the OBD port of your car.

 Fitting a wired black box

 You should not attempt to fit the wired box yourself.
 We'll arrange for an engineer to come to your home address, at a convenient time, to install the black box into your car.